PaulKinlan/paul.kinlan.me/content/en/2011-06-07-landing-my-first-webkit-patch-onpopstate-lock.markdown

 because the <a href="http://github.com/PaulKinlan/leviroutes">LeviRoutes</a> framework would work better if it could understand when state had been pushed via History.pushState.
-Whilst investigating pushState and adding some tests to the LeviRoutes framework I wanted to be able to simulate an &ldquo;onpopstate&rdquo;
+Whilst investigating pushState and adding some tests to the LeviRoutes framework I wanted to be able to simulate an 'onpopstate' event.</p>
-event.</p>

 <p>Let's just quickly digress with a little bit about HTML DOM events.
 HTML